 If you’ve had surgery, radiation or chemo, your physical appearance is

-She in turn showed me her chest lymphedema.
-That pretty much tells you just how well we hit it off.
+She, in turn, showed me her chest lymphedema.
+That pretty much tells you how well we hit it off.
 She almost does double duty as a physical therapist/shrink.
-Trouble is we only get forty-five minutes to an hour, so there isn’t
+Trouble is, we only get forty-five minutes to an hour, so there isn’t

 much any time to waste.